Updated October 25, 2021

-It’s unlikely you will be asked to show your proof of vaccination while on your journey.
-For U.S. domestic travel, only Hawaii and Puerto Rico require documentation and both destinations require visitors to register in advance and provide the information before beginning to travel.
-That said, it is a good idea to bring your vaccination card and keep it in a safe place, just in case.
-For international travel, the Centers for Disease Control and Prevention (CDC) has information here.
+It’s unlikely you will be asked to show your proof of vaccination while traveling.
+Hawaii and Puerto Rico are the only two domestic destinations requiring vaccine documentation and both require that it be submitted in advance, before beginning your journey.
+It is still a good idea to bring your vaccination card and keep it in a safe place, just in case.
+Information about international travel is in the answer to question 5 above.

 Yes, the federal order to wear a face mask at airports and on airline flights is still in effect for all persons ages 2 and older and has been extended to January 18, 2022.